Fort Lauderdale Garden Club, Inc.

 3109 E Sunrise Blvd, Fort Lauderdale, FL 33304

-Let the Park Ranger know you are going to the Plant Sale and or Flower Show,
+Let the Park Ranger know you're going to the Garden Club meeting.

 The Fort Lauderdale Garden Club is located in